Welcome to the Continuity of Care General Consultation Page – CLOSED

 We welcome feedback on any or all the content within the suite.
 If you are providing written feedback through the discussion forum, email or regular mail, it would be helpful if you could indicate which draft policies you are commenting on.
 The online survey is structured in a manner that allows you to choose which draft policies within the suite you’d like to answer questions about.

 In recognition of the importance of this work and the breadth of the project, we have extended our usual 60 day consultation period to approximately 6 months.
-Please provide your feedback by December 9, 2018
+This consultation is closed.

 The College is committed to ensuring that the suite of Continuity of Care draft policies reflects current practice issues, embodies the values and duties of medical professionalism, and is consistent with the College’s mandate to protect the public.
 The feedback obtained during this consultation will be carefully reviewed and used to evaluate each draft policy within the suite.
 While it may not be possible to ensure that every comment or suggested edit will be incorporated into the final policies, all comments will be carefully considered.
 Final decisions regarding policy revisions are made by College Council.
 Once the suite of draft is finalized and has been approved by Council, copies of the final policies will be posted on this page as well as the College’s website.
 To ensure transparency, the College will post all consultation feedback in accordance with our posting guidelines.